CoderFetch21/ChromeOS-VPN/README.md

 7. Add the autostart to extensions

-8. Make autostart_test.sh and VPN.py are excutible and if not make them excutible
+8. Make sure autostart_test.sh and VPN.py are excutible and if not make them excutible

 9. Use this command to turn it on bash ~/ChromeOS-VPN/autostart_test.sh